 Their total page count for this transcript: 370 pages (including word index and added pages)

 Our total page count for this transcript: 296 pages (no per-page charge for word index, no added pages)

 That is 25 percent more pages than we would charge for.
-To put some math to it, if we both charged $4.50/pg for the original and $2.35/pg for the copy, assuming a copy were purchased, there would be $506.90 more charged just because of the difference in page count.
+To put some math to it, if we both charged $4.75/pg for the original and $2.50/pg for the copy, assuming a copy were purchased, there would be $536.50 more charged just because of the difference in page count.

-Put another way, using these same base page rates, this is equivalent to $1.125 more per page for the original and 58.75 cents more per page for the copy than what we would charge.
+Put another way, using these same base page rates, it is $1.188 more per page for the original and $.625 more per page for the copy than what we would charge.
 Note that base page rates can vary and that base page rates on the original and copies can increase with additional services requested and other factors as outlined in Transcript Charges and Related Considerations.

-THEIR transcript at 49 characters per line (“cpl”) with per-page charge for the word index and added pages:
+PAGE RATE COST FOR THEIR TRANSCRIPT (49 cpl with per-page charge for the word index and added pages):

-OUR transcript at 52 cpl with no per-page charge for the word index and no added pages:
+PAGE RATE COST FOR OUR TRANSCRIPT (52 cpl with no per-page charge for the word index and no added pages):